tableau/webdataconnector/docs3/wdc_authentication.md

 ---
-title: WDC Authentication
+title: Web Data Connector Authentication
 layout: docs3
 ---
 {% include prelim_note.md %}

 Many connectors require authentication to connect to a data source.
 For these connectors, you must handle authentication in your connector code and create a form interface to prompt users for authentication information.
-Separately, the WDC also includes logic that you can use for re-authentication as a convenience.
+Separately, the web data connector also includes logic that you can use for reauthentication as a convenience.
-This topic describes how to re-authenticate users for connectors that have already run.
+This topic describes how to reauthenticate users for connectors that have already run.

 <div class="alert alert-info">
-    <b>Note:</b> Kerberos is currently not supported with a custom Web Data Connector.
+    <b>Note:</b> Kerberos is not supported with a custom Web Data Connector.
 </div>

 * TOC